django-crispy-forms/django-crispy-forms/docs/contributing.rst

 Pull upstream changes into your fork regularly
 ==================================================

-django-uni-form is worked on by a lot of people.
-It is therefore critical that you pull upstream changes from master into your fork on a regular basis.
-Nothing is worse than putting in days of hard work into a pull request only to have it rejected because it has diverged too far from master.
+django-crispy-forms is worked on by a lot of people.
+It is therefore critical that you pull upstream changes from trunk into your fork on a regular basis.
+Nothing is worse than putting in days of hard work into a pull request only to have it rejected because it has diverged too far from trunk.

 To pull in upstream changes::

-    git remote add django-uni-form git://github.com/pydanny/django-uni-form.git
+    git remote add trunk git://github.com/maraujop/django-crispy-forms.git
-    git fetch django-uni-form
+    git fetch trunk

 Check the log to be sure that you actually want the changes, before merging::

-    git log ..django-uni-form/master
+    git log ..django-crispy-forms/master

 Then merge the changes that you fetched::

-    git merge django-uni-form/master
+    git merge django-crispy-forms/master

 For more info, see http://help.github.com/fork-a-repo/